Nathaniel Wells

 Nathaniel Wells (10 September 1779 – 13 May 1852) was a British planter and politician of Afro-Caribbean descent.
 Born on a slave plantation in Saint Kitts, he was sent to Britain to complete his education, eventually serving as a magistrate after being called to the bar.
-Inheriting his white father's estates in the British West Indies, Wells served in the Yeomanry Cavalry, becoming the second Black person to serve as an officer in a British military unit after Royal Navy officer John Perkins.
+Inheriting his father's estates in the British West Indies, Wells was commissioned in the Yeomanry Cavalry in 1820, becoming the third Black person to serve as a British military officer after Captain John Perkins and Ensign James Swaby.
 He was also the first Black sheriff in Britain.
 Wells died in 1852, remaining wealthy despite his slaves having been emancipated 19 years earlier by the Slavery Abolition Act 1833.

 Early life

 Nathaniel Wells was born on 10 September 1779 to William Wells and Juggy Wells.
 William was a Welshman from a wealthy Cardiff family who emigrated to Saint Kitts with his younger brother Nataniel.
 He became a successful slave trader before becoming a member of the planter class, owning several slave plantations.
 His wife Elizabeth, their son, and one daughter died and were buried in Basseterre and their surviving daughter Elizabeth married John Taylor, a colonist on Nevis.
 Following his wife's death, William Wells began fathering children by his female slaves – at least six, all by different women.
 Although sexual liaisons with slaves was a common practice at the time, Wells differed from the majority by looking after both the children and their mothers, giving them both their freedom and sums of money to live on—including Nathaniel's mother Juggy (d.1811), who became known as Joardine Wells following her manumission.
 William Wells died when Nathaniel was 15 years old and left the bulk of his estate to him as his only surviving, 'natural and dear' son.
 This included around £120,000 and three sugar plantations.